ambokello/testProject/README.md

-# testProject
+# Simple Django App
-automated deployment for a test project-Using Docker
+Automating build, testing and deployment of a simple Django app using Docker